PX4/PX4-user_guide/en/computer_vision/collision_avoidance.md

 It can be enabled for multicopter vehicles in [Position mode](../flight_modes/position_mc.md), and at time of writing requires a companion computer.

-> **Tip** This feature is intended for manual modes.
+> **Warning** Collision avoidance may not prevent a crash if your vehicle is moving too fast!
-  Automatic modes instead use *Obstacle Avoidance*, which navigates around obstacles in order to follow a planned path.
+  This feature has only been tested (at time of writing) for a vehicle moving at 4 m/s.

 ## Overview